TRoboto/Maha/docs/source/comparisons/duckling.rst

 * Only ``time``, ``numeral``, ``ordinal`` and ``duration`` dimensions are compared.
 * Long and short texts are compared.

-The hardware specifications of the computer used for the comparison are as follows:
+The hardware specifications used to run both libraries are as follows:

 * CPU: Intel(R) Core(TM) i5-6200U CPU @ 2.30GHz, 4 cores
 * Memory: 12GiB SODIMM DDR3 Synchronous 1600 MHz (0.6 ns)